-Given the scale and location of the development, its relationship to the urban area and its proximity to other services, subject to the necessary outstanding information being submitted, and no objections being raised by the relevant consultees, it is not considered that these adverse impacts significantly and demonstrably outweigh the benefits - and so accordingly the application is recommended for approval, subject to a Section 106 Agreement and appropriate conditions.
+Given the scale and location of the development, its relationship to the urban area and its proximity to other services, and that no objections have been raised by the other relevant consultees, it is not considered that any other adverse impacts such as loss of protected trees or agricultural land significantly and demonstrably outweigh the benefits, such as increased housing land supply and economic growth.
+Consequently the highway issue is the only point of concern with regard to this proposal, and all other respects it is considered to represent sustainable development.